Asthy247/Spotify-Tracks-Analysis-Project-in-Python/README.md

 o	Many features have weak or no correlation with each other, suggesting that they might capture different aspects of music.

-# Scatter Plot for Loudness vs. Energy Scatter Plot
+# Scatter Plot for Loudness vs. Energy

 ![image](https://github.com/user-attachments/assets/c04f9e2a-98cc-4f23-ac85-40ca0251c4b6)